Leah Purcell as The Drover's Wife, aching as her milk comes in for a still-born daughter

 A play less like Samuel Beckett's could hardly be imagined.
 But like 'Godot', we do spend a good part of 'The Drover's Wife' waiting for, but never meeting Alligator, the legendary dog in the Henry Lawson story that gave Leah Purcell's play its title.
 We even get the Lawson story told by Purcell – also playing the lead, Molly, the drover's wife – all done and dusted in a minute and bowdlerised in order to transform the heroism of both wife and dog in the original into a morality against the cheating ways of itinerant Aboriginal labour.

 There's violence in the district (and on stage) – another lonely drover's wife and family have been murdered - and Yadaka may be responsible.
 Certainly the troopers have arrested him on a suspicion that will almost certainly end in his death, and he's escaped.
-Yet the arrival of more itinerants – all white and offering only an utterly malign version of mateship; clearly more evil than Yadaka, who has proved his morality to Molly's teenage boy, Danny by chiding him for his lack of respect for his absent Dad – tests the odd couple's slowly growing loyalty to each other.
+Yet the arrival of more itinerants – all white and offering only an utterly malign version of mateship; clearly more evil than Yadaka – tests the odd couple's slowly growing loyalty to each other.
+For Yadaka has proved his morality to Molly's teenage boy, Danny by chiding him for his lack of respect for his absent Dad.
 Despite her omnipresent rifle, it surely helps the development of such an unlikely bond that he's the only person around when her waters break and a still-born daughter is delivered.

 The dominance of Leah Purcell as writer and star tends to deny the importance of director Leticia Caceres in bringing this delicate dramatic and racial balancing act off.
 Purcell's uncomfortable journey on stage is greatly assisted by Mark Coles Smith (the troubled young Aborigine in 'Last Cab to Darwin') as Yadaka, and Will McDonald as Danny – though I do wish he'd been allowed to utter the Henry Lawson line in full: “I won't never go droving, blarst me if I do”!
 On the other hand, the Wife's journey is probably not that helped by the excessively Celtic accents of the show's baddies, on top of the vernacular text written for them by Purcell in the first place.

 And Stephen Curtis's barebone set with a stunning Snowgum branch as an essential plot and visual prop lacked only one thing in its employment.
-The sandy floor in which much of the action was imprinted, then left to bear witness as it was insufficiently swept away, could also have been tellingly used to indent the inherently Indigenous episodes of story-telling in this gripping play.
+The sandy floor on which much of the action was imprinted, then left to bear witness as it was insufficiently swept away, could also have been tellingly used to illustrate the inherently Indigenous episodes of story-telling in this gripping play.

 PS.
 Ms Purcell doesn't only write and act – she's directing a series called 'The Secret Daughter', coming to Channel 7 in October.